Hekstra-Lab/dw-examples/pyp/README.md

 CARELESS_ARGS+=(--double-wilson-r=${DWR_LIST})
 ```

 `DW_LIST` here is `None,0`.
-This constructs our graph relating datasets.
+This constructs our Bayesian network.
 The index for each entry refers to the corresponding input MTZ.
 The value of each entry corresponds to the node that is the ``parent'' of that entry.
 In this case, the 0th node does not have a parent, while the parent of the 1st node is node 0.
-Graphically, that looks like this,
+The unmerged input MTZs are a dark and a 2ms dataset.
+Graphically, their dependency looks like this:

 <img src="figures/PYP_example_online_v2.png" alt="PYP example graph" width="160"/>